gjpelletier/weightedcorrs/README.md

 # Installation for MATLAB

-Download weightedcorrs.m from github and add it to your working directory or session search path.<br>
+Download weightedcorrs.m from this github repository and add it to your working directory or session search path.<br>

 # Installation for Google Colab, Jupyter Notebooks, and Python